JAlcocerT/JAlcocerT/content/blog/ai_RAGS.md

 ### CSV and PDF

-Wherever office work you have, you will most certainly see 2 kind of files, spreadsheets (CSVs) and pdfs.
+Wherever office work you have, you will most certainly see 2 kind of files: **spreadsheets (CSVs) and pdfs**.

 Thanks to langchain, we can ask information contained in both kind of files: